cekit/cekit/docs/local_development.rst

 Developing modules locally
 ==========================

-Concreate enables you to use a work in progress modules to build the image by exploiting its overrides system.
+Cekit enables you to use a work in progress modules to build the image by exploiting its overrides system.
 As an example, imagine we have very simple image which is using one module from a cct_module repository like this:

 .. code:: yaml